nepfaff/SceneEval/README.md

 </details>

+## Object Matching Behavior

+VLM-based metrics require matching scene objects to expected categories from the annotation.
+The `ObjMatching` metric uses GPT-4o to classify each object.

+### How It Works

+1. Target categories are extracted from the annotation's `ObjCount` field (e.g., `"eq,1,sofa; eq,1,coffee_table"` → `["sofa", "coffee_table"]`)
+2. Each object is rendered from the front view
+3. GPT-4o is asked to match the object to one of the target categories
+4. **Object dimensions are provided** to help distinguish between similar objects (e.g., coaster vs coffee table)

+### Matching Rules

+The matching uses **strict rules** to avoid false matches:
+- Only exact category matches are accepted (a side table is NOT a coffee table)
+- Size is considered: a 10cm coaster cannot match a 100cm coffee table
+- When uncertain, objects are left unmatched rather than incorrectly categorized

+### Reporting Metrics

+When reporting VLM-based metrics, be aware:
+- `obj_matching_result.json` shows `per_category` (matched) and `not_matched_objs` (rejected)
+- Scene generation methods may create objects not in the expected categories
+- Match rate depends on both generation quality AND annotation specificity

+**Example**: If annotation expects `coffee_table` but generation creates `side_table` + `coaster`, neither will match despite being table-like objects.

 ## Quick Start Demo

 Try SceneEval with our provided example scenes.
 You do *not* need an OpenAI API key for this demo.